lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_3.md

 `@script`
-An important part of any analysis is interaction test of specific variables and for running sensitivity analyses.
+An important part of any analysis is testing for interactions of important variables and running sensitivity analyses.

 ---
-## Interactions: Combining variables changes association with outcome
+## Interaction: Combining variables in a model

 ```yaml
 type: "FullSlide"